bettjesse/fullstack-take-home-test-ello/README.md

 2. BookCard: This component displays 9 books fetched randomly, showcasing their details such as title, author, and cover photo.
 3. SkeletonCard: A component used to display placeholders while data is being fetched, providing a better user experience during loading times.
 4. ReadingListDrawer: A component that displays the books added to the reading list.
 It includes functionality for removing books from the list and provides a drawer UI element for easy access.
+5. TeacherFavorites: A component that displays a set of favorite books for teachers, showcasing a curated list of books that are popular or recommended for educators.

 # Books Query